geotools/geotools/docs/developer/conventions/code/style.rst

 Coding conventions describe the coding styles developers should use when writing code.

-We follow the `Google formatting conventions <https://google.github.io/styleguide/javaguide.html>`__, with the AOSP variant (4 spaces indent instead of 2).
+We apply the Palantir formatter, a variant of the `Google formatting conventions <https://google.github.io/styleguide/javaguide.html>`__, that enforces 120 columns, 4 spaces indent, stream and lambda friendly formatting.

 Use of Formatting Tools
 ^^^^^^^^^^^^^^^^^^^^^^^

-The Google formatter plugin is embedded in the build and will reformat the code at each build, matching the coding conventions.
+The Palantir formatter plugin is embedded in the build and will reformat the code at each build, matching the coding conventions.
 Please always build before committing!.

-The `google-java-format <https://github.com/google/google-java-format>`__ project also offers plugins for various IDEs, if your IDE is not supported, please just build once on the command line before committing.
+The `palantir-java-format <https://github.com/palantir/palantir-java-format/tree/develop>`__ project also offers plugins for IntelliJ and Eclipse, if your IDE is not supported, please just build once on the command line before committing.

-Also you could use a `modified version <https://github.com/fernandor777/google-java-format/releases/download/1.7-gsgt/google-java-format-eclipse-plugin-1.6.0.jar>`__ with 4 spaces indent by default, putting the jar file on Eclipse dropins folder.

 But what about the header?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^